 A Montessori classroom is set up with a series of sequenced materials and activities that cover all the curricular areas appropriate for the ages it serves.
 The educator introduces each activity to an individual student or to a small group by demonstrating its use.
 The educator assesses the students’ understanding and progress by observing the activity, and then plans which presentation to give next to the specific students.

 A Montessori classroom is set up for a mixed age group of students who share similar characteristics.
 Students in a Montessori class naturally learn to interact with peers younger and older than themselves.
 The mixed age community provides opportunities for all students to be leaders, team players and mentors.
 The three-year cycle in a Montessori class provides an enriched learning environment, deep relationships between students and educators and a supportive classroom culture.

 Three-hour work periods

-If students are always being interrupted for various group activities, they will not learn to engage for long periods in the more advanced activities.
 Dr. Montessori graphed the levels of concentration she observed in her classrooms and found that the most intense concentration came towards the end of a three-hour work period.
-During the three-hour work period students choose or are directed towards activities; they pause to chat with friends, read a book or have a snack, and they are given lessons.
-Students can take a break, interrupting themselves, but the adults try not to interrupt their focused concentration
+During the three-hour work period students receive academic lessons, choose their appropriate work or activities, and are establishing their own personal work habits and concentration.